workloads/packer-templates/packer/google/README.md

 For a seamless Packer experience, it is recommended to execute the Terraform workflow before the Packer workflow.

-Alternatively, you can manually create an Azure Resource Group as well as the `./packer/google/generated.auto.pkrvars.hcl` file.
+Alternatively, you can manually create a Google Cloud Project as well as the `./packer/google/generated.auto.pkrvars.hcl` file.

 > NOTE: For an initial run, Terraform needs to be initialized using `make terraform-init target=google`